- The service fee to refill an AC unit with refrigerant will cost from $160 to $760

 - R22 – $75 to $90 per pound

 The prices to recharge an AC unit with freon have been skyrocketing.
 You might be asking, is it my local air conditioning company gouging me, or is freon prices really going up like crazy?

-It’s well known that freon is bad for the environment but did you know that some freon types are worse than others.
-When a new, safer, freon is invented in order to phase out the old types, the US Government will outlaw the manufacturing of the older freon like R22.
-This only leaves the R22 in inventory to use.
-As supply runs out distributors charge more and more until it’s gone.
-This is why it feels like the freon price per pound is always going up.
+It’s well known that freon is terrible for the environment but did you know that some freon types are worse than others.
+When a new, safer freon is invented to phase out the old types, the US Government will outlaw the manufacturing of the older freon like R22, leaving only the R22 in inventory to use.
+As supply runs out, distributors charge more and more until it’s gone, which is why it feels like the freon price per pound is always going up.

 The labor cost to refill your outdoor AC unit is freon doesn’t vary that much.
 It shouldn’t take any longer than one hour to diagnose the problem, add refrigerant, and recalibrate the system.
 So when you see the cost going up to refill your AC unit, it’s not due to the labor cost.

 Knowing only the cost per pound for refrigerant doesn’t give you the total cost you need to budget for when adding freon to your air conditioner.
 Many companies charge a service or diagnosis fee on top of the freon cost.
 One pound of R410a might only cost $40, but the addition of a service fee brings the total to $160.

 What is included in adding Freon to an outdoor AC unit

 - Diagnose problem

 - Do a thorough inspection of the system to identify the problem

 - Verify pressure are correct and the AC system is performing correctly.